Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The 6 Ways to Make Your Dog Poop Quickly

-1. Feed Him Canned Pumpkin
+1. Feed Canned Pumpkin

 Canned pumpkin is high in water and fiber and will encourage your dog to go.
 Never feed your pet pumpkin pie filling or puree, as both contain added sugar.
 Treat your dog to one teaspoon of the canned pumpkin per 10 pounds of his body weight.
-Coconut oil and olive oil also work but they are calorie-dense, so you have to take the extra calories into consideration to prevent weight gain.

 2. Add Fiber and Probiotics

 Search for a way of adding fiber and probiotics to your dog’s diet.
 The probiotics help recover healthy gut bacteria while the dietary fibers encourage regular bowel movements.
 You can find ready-made probiotic formulations, prepare them at home, or add goat’s milk to your dog’s diet.
 Adding a tsp of natural, unflavored Psyllium husk to your dog’s food can work wonders too.
-Another way of increasing the fiber content on your dog’s diet is by adding broccoli, spinach, green beans, carrots, papaya, or even apples to their food.
+Another way of increasing the fiber content in your dog’s diet is by adding broccoli, spinach, green beans, carrots, papaya, or even apples to their food.

 West Highland White Terrier dog at home eating_alejandro rodriguez_shutterstock

-Image Credit: alejandro-rodriguez, Shutterstock
+Image By: alejandro-rodriguez, Shutterstock

 3. Switch to Canned Dog Food